-We made mistakes, we fixed them, we learned, and we grew.
-The news about sourcing from China spread, and by the early 1980’s many importers were “discovering” China.
+We made mistakes, we fixed them, we learned, we grew.
+The news about China as a source spread, and by the early 1980’s many importers were “discovering” China.
 It was the place for pioneers to be.
-The quality of basic goods was quite good, and prices were much better than in South Korea and Taiwan.
+The quality of basic goods was quite good, and prices were much better than South Korea and Taiwan.

 But this growing awareness created competition and put pressure on our margins.
 We could no longer compete as a trader, so we pivoted and told our clients that, instead of selling to them, we would help them buy instead.

 Suddenly we became a service provider in a country where service was sorely needed.
 The sourcing procedures and management systems we had developed to protect our own were used to grow the business of our clients.